 The State is formally organized according to executive, legislative and judicial functions.
 The Governor is the chief executive of the State and is generally responsible for the administration of the Executive Branch of the State other than the offices of other constitutionally-elected officials.
-The other constitutionally-elected officials of the Executive Branch include the Lieutenant Governor, the Attorney General, the Secretary of State, the Illinois State Comptroller (the "Comptroller") and the Illinois State Treasurer (the "Treasurer").
+The other constitutionally-elected officials of the Executive Branch include the Lieutenant

+Governor, the Attorney General, the Secretary of State, the Comptroller and the Treasurer.
 The Auditor General, Frank J. Mautino, is a constitutional officer appointed for a term of 10 years, effective January 1, 2016, and was confirmed by a three-fifths vote of both houses of the General Assembly.

 The Illinois Constitution provides that all elected officials of the Executive Branch hold office for four-year terms.
-The State's current elected constitutional officials are Governor JB Pritzker, Lieutenant Governor Juliana Stratton, Attorney General Kwame Raoul, Secretary of State Jesse

-White, Comptroller Susana Mendoza and Treasurer Michael W. Frerichs.
+The State's current elected constitutional officials are Governor JB Pritzker, Lieutenant Governor Juliana Stratton, Attorney General Kwame Raoul, Secretary of State Jesse White, Comptroller Susana Mendoza and Treasurer Michael W. Frerichs.
 An election for these offices was held on November 6, 2018.

 The Comptroller is responsible for the maintenance of the State's fiscal accounting records.
 The Comptroller provides accounting control over the cash on hand in a specific fund or funds for which the Treasurer is accountable, control over the issuance of warrants for payments of agencies' expenditures and control to ensure that State payments do not exceed legal appropriations and available fund balances.
-The Treasurer is also responsible for ensuring that investment of State funds complies with the Deposit of State Moneys Act (15 ILCS 520) and the Public Funds Investment Act (30 ILCS 235).
+The Treasurer is also responsible for ensuring that investment of State funds complies with the Deposit of State Moneys Act (15 ILCS 520) (the "Deposit Act") and the Public Funds Investment Act (30 ILCS 235).

 The legislative power of the State is vested in the General Assembly, which is composed of 59 Senators and 118 members of the House of Representatives.
 Both the Senate and the House of Representatives meet in annual sessions to enact, amend or repeal laws and to adopt appropriation bills.
 Pursuant to Illinois law, the election of two-thirds of the members of the Senate and all members of the House of Representatives was held on November 6, 2018.
 Members of the House of Representatives were elected to serve two-year terms, while members of the Senate were elected to serve two-year or four-year terms as set forth in the Illinois Constitution.
+An election for one-third of the members of the Senate and all of the members of the House of Representatives will be held at the general election on November 3, 2020.